-- In a medium size mixing bowl, mix together flour, flax, baking powder, cinnamon, and salt.
+- In a medium size mixing bowl, sift together flour, flax meal, baking powder, cinnamon, and salt.

 - In a separate bowl, combine maple syrup, vanilla, applesauce, and milk.
 Slowly mix in half of the liquid into dry bowl, stirring continuously, and the rest ¼ cup at a time to avoid a runny batter (not all gluten free mixes are the same see note below).
 Mix until you get the lumps out of the batter.
-You don’t want it to be too thick or too runny.
-There’s a happy medium and 1 cup should be just about right.
+You don't want it to be too thick or too runny.
+There's a happy medium and 1 cup + 2 isn tablespoons should be just about right.

-- On a heated griddle or pan on your stovetop (medium heat), begin to cook pancakes about a ¼ cup of the batter for each one.
+- On a greased, heated griddle over medium heat (or pan on your stovetop), begin to cook pancakes about a ¼ cup of the batter for each one.

 - Cook 1-2 minutes until they start to bubble around the edges, and flip.
 Cook for another 1-2 minutes.
 Remove from pan and serve.